Welcome to California: the land of perpetual summer and happiness.

 Los Altos was once a small agricultural town, but that changed during the 1980s as Silicon Valley became a technology center of the world.
 This is the city where Apple Inc. was started and where the first 50 Apple Computer 1s were made.

-Los Altos has everything you’d expect from one of the most expensive cities in the world; numerous entertainment options are available, regardless of your interests.
-A strong economy and a low unemployment rate (2.9%), as well as a top-notch public school system, make this city one of the most desirable places in America and one of the first considerations for those searching for where to live in California.
+Los Altos has everything you’d expect from the second most expensive and safest city in California and America.
+Numerous entertainment options are available, regardless of your interest.
+A strong economy, low unemployment rate of 3.3%, as well as a top-notch public school system make this city one of the most desirable places to live in America.

-Once home to the Seunen people, the San Ramon area has become one of the top answers to the question, What is the best city in California to live in?
-There are 76,134 people in San Ramon.
-Their median income is $129,000 and the median age is 37.5 years, while an average house in the city is priced just above $1,000,000.
+Once home to the Seunen people, the San Ramon area has been one of the top spots to consider if you’re wondering where to live in California.
+There are 76,283 people in San Ramon with an average household income of $186,911 and a median age of 40.2 years.
+The median home value in the city is quite pricey at $1.05 million.

 San Ramon is quickly becoming overcrowded; the city’s population has increased by more than 70% since 2000.
-With a cost of living that sits at 150% above the US average, this city is becoming one of the most expensive ones in the country.
+With a cost of living that sits at 118.9% above the US average, the city is becoming one of the most expensive in the country.

 Once the title holder for the most expensive suburb in the US, Saratoga holds nearly the lowest California crime rate for a city of its size today.
 It also ranks as the eighth wealthiest city in the US.

-30,968 people are fortunate enough to live in Saratoga.
-Their median income is $168,000, with the median age sitting at 47.7 years.
-Those planning to buy a property here will need to write a check for $3,000,000, average prices show.
+29,389 people are fortunate enough to live in Saratoga.
+Their average household income is $257,441, with the median age sitting at 50.2 years.
+Those planning to buy a property here will be faced with the median house value of $2.69 million.

-Vineyards and wineries, running and hiking trails, as well as some other entertainment options, are available to those who visit Saratoga.
-The unemployment rate of 2.9% is an encouraging factor for those moving here.
-Can it be ranked as the safest city in California for its size?
+Vineyards and wineries, running and hiking trails, and other entertainment options are open to the city’s tourists and visitors.
+The unemployment rate of 3.7% is encouraging for those who want to move here.

 In addition to being one of the safest cities on this list, Saratoga is also one of the most expensive ones.
-Adding on to the millions of dollars needed to buy a home in the city is the cost of living, which is no less than 476.6% higher than the national average!
+Aside from an insanely high median home value, the city’s cost of living is 337.9% higher than the national average.

 The city holds numerous events throughout the year, attracting visitors from all over the country.
 When there are no events, the trails, parks, and lake are available to have fun in.
 People love coming to Mission Viejo, even though it’s not one of the safest cities in California from earthquakes.
-The unemployment rate in the city is 4.1%, so there are basically no issues finding work here.
+The unemployment rate in the city is 4.1%, so finding a job is not going to be hard.

-Just like all of the cities listed before it, Mission Viejo’s main downside is its cost of living—it’s 94.3% higher than the US average.
+Just like all of the cities listed before it, Mission Viejo’s main downside is its cost of living, which is 70.8% higher than the national average.
 Even though it’s one of the more expensive California cities, the schools are underfunded compared to the national average.

 The 10 Most Popular Cities in California Ranked by Safety